psx95/learning-go/variables-and-simple-data-types/simple-data-types.md

  #### Strings

  Collection of 1 or more UTF-8 code points.
 There are 2 flavors -
-  - quoted string (delimited by double quotes) - represents an interpretted string
+  - quoted string (delimited by double quotes) - represents an interpreted string
     ```
-    "this is interpretted string, \n it interprets escape characters"
+    "this is interpreted string, \n it interprets escape characters"

     If this is printed to the console, this will be the output -

-    this is interpretted string,
+    this is interpreted string,
     it interprets escape characters

     (Notice the newline)